 Improvement to the interior White Spruce (PG29) genome sequence

-We are continuing to refine the PG29 genotype draft genome of British Columbia interior white spruce (Picea engelmannii x glauca), and soon expect a 5th genome release.
-The improved assembly will be derived from the scaffolding of the version 3 assembly using 10x Genomics linked read data, sequenced from a haploid (megagametophyte tissue) PG29 DNA sample.
-The long-range information provided by the 10x Genomics sequencing platform will be used for scaffolding with ARCS, a software the Spruce-Up Project team has recently developed (Yeo et al 2017).
+We are continuing to refine the PG29 genotype draft genome of British Columbia interior white spruce (Picea engelmannii x glauca x sitchensis), and have now release version 5 [ALWZ000000000].
+The improved assembly is derived from the scaffolding of the version 4 assembly using 10x Genomics linked read data, sequenced from a haploid (megagametophyte tissue) PG29 DNA sample.
+The long-range information provided by the 10x Genomics sequencing platform was used for correction with Tigmint and scaffolding with ARCS, both tools developed by the Spruce-Up Project team (Jackman et al 2018, Yeo et al 2018, tools available from https://github.com/bcgsc/).
 To cite the BC interior white spruce PG29 genome sequence resource, please use Birol et al 2013 and Warren et al 2015.
 Organellar genome sequences of PG29 are also published and described in the following article: Jackman et al 2016.
 The PG29 genome assemblies are available for download through the National Center for Biotechnology Information (NCBI): [Bioproject PRJNA83435].

 Improvement to the White Spruce (WS77111) genome sequence

-A second version of the draft genome sequence of the WS77111 genotype of eastern Canada white spruce (Picea glauca) has been generated from ARCS scaffolding with 10x Genomics linked read sequence data derived from the original diploid DNA source.
-Submission to NCBI is pending gene annotation, which has been initiated (Fall 2017).
+A second version of the draft genome sequence of the WS77111 genotype of eastern Canada white spruce (Picea glauca) has been generated from Tigmint correction and ARCS scaffolding (Jackman et al 2018, Yeo et al 2018, both tools available from https://github.com/bcgsc/) of 10x Genomics linked read sequence data derived from the original diploid DNA source.
+The updated assembly’s annotation has been submitted to NCBI.
 To cite the WS77111 genome draft, please use the following article: Warren et al 2015.
-The genome sequence is available for download through NCBI: [Bioproject PRJNA242552].
+The genome sequence is available for download through NCBI: [Bioproject PRJNA242552, JZKD000000000]].
+We also present the complete chloroplast genome sequence of white spruce Picea glauca, genotype WS77111 (Lin et al 2019).
+In addition to the linked reads, we have recently generated nanopore long reads (Oxford Nanopore Technologies, Inc.) for white spruce, and are working on an improved genome assembly using this sequencing data type.

 Sitka Spruce draft genome assembly (Q903)

 We have recently sequenced the Sitka spruce (Picea sitchensis) Q903 genotype on the 10x Genomics linked read platform.
-An initial assembly has been generated on a single-server with ABySS v2.0 (Jackman et al 2017).
+The initial assembly was generated on a single-server with ABySS v2.0 (Jackman et al 2017).
 The latter constitutes a major advance for the assembly of large genomes, and its departure from message passing interface for parallel computing of the resource-hungry assembly task, now in favour of lightweight Bloom filter data structures with an overall lesser compute footprint.
 This software improvement is enabling for the determination of large conifer genome sequences, as it permits timely optimization of assembly parameters on a more manageable compute infrastructure.
-We are in the process of refining the initial Q903 nuclear genome sequence assembly by applying diverse scaffolding methodologies developed by the Spruce-Up team (Warren et al 2015; Yeo et al 2017).
-A novel, linked read-aware genome assembly software is under active development.
-We are also in the process of generating long nanopore sequence reads (Oxford Nanopore Technologies), which is expected to improve both the accuracy and contiguity of the Sitka spruce nuclear genome sequence.
+In addition to the linked read technology, we generated low-coverage nanopore long reads to further enhance the draft genome.
+We refined the initial Q903 nuclear genome sequence assembly by applying diverse scaffolding methodologies developed by the Spruce-Up team (Warren et al 2015; Yeo et al 2017). to utilize the long-range information provided by the linked and long read data.
+This first nuclear genome assembly for Sitka spruce is available from NCBI under accession SNQJ000000000.
 Previously, we reported one of the first use-case that utilized 10x Genomics linked reads exclusively in a whole-genome sequencing project, that of the Sitka spruce Q903 chloroplast genome.
 To refer to the manuscript describing this work, please cite: Coombe et al 2016.
-The chloroplast genome is available for download from NCBI [KU215903].
+Furthermore, we recently assembled and annotated the mitochondrion genome of Sitka spruce, and reported on its complex physical structure (Jackman et al 2020).
+The chloroplast and mitochondrion genomes are available for download from NCBI [KU215903, MK697696-MK697708].